 I think it's clear the Founding Fathers intended the Second Amendment as a guarantee for individual citizens to protect themselves and their families — and as a bulwark against the possibility of state tyranny.
 I will never waver in my respect for that founding spirit of our country.
 And I will work to ensure that Virginians continue to have the right to defend their families and enjoy our unique history of sporting traditions with as little governmental interference as possible.

 I have seen firsthand the devastation that gun violence can wreak on a community.
 I was in Christiansburg, Virginia, on April 16, 2007.
 And I also had the honor of working personally with the Vice Chair of the Virginia Tech Incident Review Panel.
 Many preventable errors, including breakdowns in our mental-health system, contributed to the tragedy that day.
-It is vital that we continue searching for ways to keep our children safe — and keep guns out of the hands of terrorists and criminals — without violating our Constitutional rights.
+It is vital that we continue searching for ways to keep our children safe — and keep guns out of the hands of terrorists and criminals (particularly in regards to domestic violence) — without violating our Constitutional rights.